The Mean Field Ensemble Kalman Filter: Near-Gaussian Setting: Discussion and Future Directions

 \item[(viii)] The papers \cite{le2009large} and \cite{ding2020ensemble} propose reweighting of ensemble Kalman methods to make them unbiased; further analysis of this idea, and the development of new methods that can carry this out in a derivative-free fashion, would be of interest.

 \item[(ix)] Ensemble Kalman filters in practice employ very small numbers of ensemble members, and use covariance (spatial) localization when the unknown states are fields; developing analyses which account for low rank approximations and localization would be a valuable step for the field.
+Furthermore it would also be of interest to study the problem of quantization of measures \cite{graf2000foundations} in the context of filtering; however this is a very hard problem even in simple low dimensional settings \cite{caglioti2016quantization} and studying it for the evolution of the filtering distribution will require substantial new ideas.

 \item[(x)] Particle filters suffer from a curse of dimensionality on certain families of high-dimensional problems~\cite{MR2459233,snyder2008obstacles}.
 Studying ensemble Kalman methods, to determine whether they ameliorate this issue in the near-Gaussian setting, would be of interest.
+There are a variety of different models that can be employed to characterize families of high dimensional filtering problems \cite{2018arXiv181006191S} and such structural assumptions will undoubtedly affect the results that might be obtained for ensemble Kalman methods.

-\item[(xi)] Our main results are based on stability estimates in an appropriate metric.
-Estimates of this type are ubiquitous in causal inference and play a central role in science.
-According to~\cite{YK2020}, stability is one of the three basic principles of data science, along with predictability and computability.
-Our main theorems are stability results with respect to perturbations of the true filtering distribution away from the Gaussian setting.
-Analyzing stability at a finer level of granularity, with respect to observational data, to the dynamics and to the data model, are also interesting questions for further studies. \end{enumerate}
+\item[(xi)] Exploiting small noise or large data limits, to establish that the error \eqref{eq:epsilon} is small, and then using this fact to analyze the error in the ensemble Kalman filter, would be of great interest. \end{enumerate}